Tyre Nichols case revives calls for change in police culture

 “To deliver real change, we must have accountability when law enforcement officers violate their oaths, and we need to build lasting trust between law enforcement, the vast majority of whom wear the badge honorably, and the communities they are sworn to serve and protect,” the president said.

 De-escalation training is now required.
-Officers are told to limit the use of force, exhaust all alternatives before resorting to deadly force and report all uses of force.
+Officers are told to limit uses of force, exhaust all alternatives before resorting to deadly force and report all uses of force.
 Tennessee also took action: State law now requires officers to intervene to stop abuse and report excessive force by their colleagues.

-Showing unusual transparency for a police department, the MPD now publishes accountability reports that include the race of people subjected to the use of force each year.
-They show Black men and women were overwhelmingly targeted for rougher treatment in 2019, 2020, and 2021.
-They were subject to nearly 86% of the recorded uses of guns, batons, pepper spray, physical beatings, and other force in 2021, the total nearly doubling that year to 1,700 cases.
+Showing unusual transparency for a police department, the MPD now publishes accountability reports that include the race of people subjected to use of force each year.
+They show Black men and women were overwhelmingly targeted for rougher treatment in 2019, 2020 and 2021.
+They were subject to nearly 86% of the recorded uses of guns, batons, pepper spray, physical beatings and other force in 2021, the total nearly doubling that year to 1,700 cases.

 Seven uses of force by Memphis police ended in death during these three years.